For balancing energy, flexibility and strength

 Yin Yang Yoga blends two styles of yoga into one practice – bringing together the benefits of passively holding yoga poses with more dynamic sequences and standing postures.

-When these terms are applied to yoga, Yin Yoga is a slower practice where poses are passively held for longer, working on the deep, dense (Yin) connective tissues and joints in the body.
-Yang Yoga, in contrast, refers to a more active practice working on the (Yang) muscles and blood flow, building strength, stamina and flexibility.
+When these terms are applied in yoga, Yin Yoga is a slower practice where poses are passively held for longer.
+It works on the deep, dense (Yin) connective tissues and joints in the body.
+Yang Yoga, in contrast, refers to a more active practice.
+This works on the (Yang) muscles and blood flow, building strength, stamina and flexibility.
 Yang styles of yoga are those with rhythm and repetition like Vinyasa Flow.

 A Yin Yang yoga class may start with Yin yoga to calm the mind and to work on the joints before the muscles are warm.

 Alternatively, the class may start dynamically (Yang) and end with longer held poses to relax and calm the nervous system.
 The sequencing of the class can have a powerful effect on your energy levels and how you feel after class.